ttaute/math/readme.md

 # Build process

 ## Cloning the repository
-Type in `git clone https://github.com/ttaute/math` in your shell or click on "Code", then "Download ZIP".
+Type `git clone https://github.com/ttaute/math` in your shell or click on "Code", then "Download ZIP".

 ## Building the program
 The main building environment used here is Visual Studio 2022.
 It will give you the least amount of pain.<br>
 Simply open up the project and press F5 (or Alt > Debug > Start (without) Debugging if your keyboard has no function keys).<br>

 ### Alternate build process
 Alternatively, you could try building with another C++ compiler.
-You need to include every .cpp file in the command however.<br>
+You need to include every .cpp file in your build command however.<br>
 Most likely, the file inclusion is going to be `math/*.cpp` or `math\*.cpp` for you.

 #### Requirements for your C++ compiler